 Throughout this year, if I do my job effectively, you will hear me talk a lot about value.
 I think the most important job I have this year is to ensure that the members of this chapter receive the value from the Jaycees.
 The mission of the Jaycees is to “To provide young people the opportunity to develop personal and leadership skills through local community action and organizational involvement while expanding the Junior Chamber movement.”
 I believe this can be achieved through three broad concepts: Participate, Lead, Impact.

 Participate – Aside from just showing up to events, what I mean by participate is taking advantage of the opportunities our chapter provides.
 There are a wide variety of people in the Rochester Jaycees.
-We have multicultural members, a veterinarian, techies, and even a professional goofinologist, to name a few.
+We have multicultural members, a veterinarian from the Pharr Road Animal Hospital, techies, and even a professional goofinologist, to name a few.
 There are a wide variety of personalities and skills in each of our members.
 Also, we will be providing a host of team building exercises, competitions and guest speakers at GMMs to increase the value of our monthly meetings.

 Lead – Let’s face it, no one became a leader of anything without taking charge.
 My opinion has always been the Jaycees are an opportunity to stretch my leadership skills without the risk of failure.
 Don’t get me wrong, there have been many times I have not achieved what I set out to do.
 However, at the end of the day, I was able to take away a lot of valuable lessons and self analysis that made me more equipped to be successful, especially when it related to my job.
 I strongly encourage members to run events or partner with other members to learn how to organize an event.
 These are skills that are highly transferable into any setting, personal or professional.
 I have personally known people – including myself – who have adapted the skills learned from the Chairperson’s Planning Guide (CPG) process to perform better at work, organize events outside the organization, or even start a business.
 Please take advantage of the opportunity and utilize the leadership opportunities in the chapter to hone these skills.